Christopher Mathis

 Christopher H. Mathis is an American attorney and politician serving as a member of the Arizona House of Representatives from the 18th district.
-He previously represented the 9th district, and assumed office on December 7, 2021, succeeding Randy Friese.
+He previously represented the 9th district and assumed office on December 7, 2021.

 Education

 Mathis earned a Bachelor of Arts degree in history from the University of Illinois Urbana–Champaign, a Juris Doctor from the University of Illinois College of Law, a Master of Public Administration from the Harvard Kennedy School, and a Master of Public Health from the Harvard T.H.
 Chan School of Public Health.

 Career

 Prior to joining the legislature, Mathis has worked as an elder law and estate planning attorney and a professor at the James E. Rogers College of Law.
 He also worked as a health care legislative assistant to U.S. Senator Chuck Hagel and as professional staff in the Health Care Policy Department at Harvard Medical School.